-28 May top 5 tips to pass your NWSA TTT1 or TTT2 practical examination
+28 May top 5 tips For TTT1 & TTT2 Examine

 The National Wireless Safety Alliance, or N.W.S.A., is a telecommunications safety driven certification initiative.
 The NWSA’s roots extend back to meetings that were held in 2013 between industry leaders and the National Association of Tower Erectors (N.A.T.E.).
 In 2015, the N.W.S.A became official and the development process began.
 The first N.W.S.A certification examinations began in 2017.

 The N.W.S.A. offers a certification program for telecommunications workers in the form of the Telecommunications Tower Technician 1 (TTT1) and Telecommunications Tower Technician 2 (TTT2).
 These certifications aim to standardize the skill set required by communications workers at various levels of performance.